BryanWalker321/Walker-Weather/README.md

 ---

 ## License
-Walker-Weather is open-source and released under the MIT License.
+Walker-Weather is open-source and released under the GPU License.
 You are free to modify and redistribute this script as you see fit, provided attribution is maintained.

 ---